networknt/kafka-sidecar/doc/ksql.md

 "/ksqldb/active" endpoint support both query types, but we suggest to use pull query for this endpoint only.
 It much stable and have better performance.

+- Pull queries are expressed using a strict subset of ANSI SQL.
+- You can issue a pull query against any table that was created by a CREATE TABLE AS SELECT statement.
+- Currently, we do not support pull queries against tables created by using a CREATE TABLE statement.
+- Pull queries do not support JOIN, PARTITION BY, GROUP BY and WINDOW clauses (but can query materialized tables that contain those clauses).

+If you query to against KStream or KTable which  created by using a CREATE TABLE statement, set the query type as "push".

-There is new request object been added into light-kafka:
+There is new request object has been added into light-kafka:

 https://github.com/networknt/light-kafka/blob/master/kafka-entity/src/main/java/com/networknt/kafka/entity/KsqlDbPullQueryRequest.java

+### Local sample test

 Sample request payload: